Reading time: 12 minutes

 “What’s it like on the streets of China, Lee?”

-That’s a good question, voice in my head (which sounds a bit like David Mitchell), a question that can be summed up in one word, but no, I won’t be doing that.
+That’s a good question, voice in my head, a question that can be summed up in one word, but of course I won’t be doing that.

 No, instead, I will offer a narrative of a typical example of walking from A to B around the streets of mainland China.
 Just know this, I risk having my Chinese visa revoked and my life beat from me, as the Chinese government do not like China being portrayed in a bad (true) light.